-Net Cash Flow
+Net Cash Flow Rate

 The chart above shows the distribution from the 5th to 95th percentile of net cash flow for the plans in the Public Plans Database.
 The black diamond shows how TPAF compares to other public plans.
 Since the Great Recession, TPAF has been at or below the 5th percentile compared to the database of other public plans in terms of having significantly more negative cash flow as a percentage of assets causing a serious defunding risk for the Fund.
+However, with the State's phase-in of increased appropriation percentages, TPAF's net cash flow has improved considerably since 2017 and the Fund may be at a higher percentile in 2021.